tombye/conference_notes/web_we_want_sept_2014/web_we_want.md

 Chaired by [Jude Kelly](http://en.wikipedia.org/wiki/Jude_Kelly).

 Melanie Lenz gave a brilliant talk to start on the role of women in computing and in art through the years.
-She mentioned a few things about women outside of art that Wendy Hall (OBE) expanded on.
+She mentioned a few things about women outside of art that Wendy Hall expanded on.

+She also showed some amazingly misogynistic adverts from the 50s/60s telling businesses they could replace the jobs women did with computers.

 ## Wendy Hall OBE

-Women were actually called 'computers' in the 1940s/50s.
+Women working in ICT were often referred to as 'computers' in the 1940s/50s.
 Jobs in computing were much more aligned with the Maths and Science disciplines and so the gender split was relative to that field.
 In fact, before the 1980s 30% of people in Information and Communications Technology (ICT) were women.

 This ended with the advent of the personal computer.
 Marketed at boys and not used for the same type of problems, the majority of its users were male and this shaped who entered ICT from that point.
 By the end of the 1980s less than 10% of those in ICT were women.